Munich or Berlin: Which German City to Visit?

 In Munich’s historical centre, tourists will be able to visit the large majority of key attractions on foot because many are within a short walking distance of one another.

-However, if you’re looking to adventure further afield and explore the Bavaria Alps or spend the day gazing up in wonder at the fairytale castle of Neuschwanstein, you might want to hire a car.
+However, if you’re looking to adventure further afield and explore the Bavarian Alps or spend the day gazing up in wonder at the fairytale castle of Neuschwanstein, I generally recommend hiring a car.

 In order to reach these must-see destinations, hiring a car takes the stress out of navigating long and winding journeys on public transport.
 You can browse options on Rentalcars.com which compares prices across several companies.